Nancy Bernardino, Principal

 Jennifer earned a B.A. in print journalism from the University of Arkansas and an M.Ed. in Educational Leadership with Urban Schools Specialization from Southern Methodist University.

-In her free time, Jennifer continues to travel and volunteer in Latin American countries.
-She has volunteered and/or studied in Ecuador, El Salvador, the Dominican Republic, Mexico, Colombia and Peru.
+In her free time, Jennifer traveled and volunteered in Latin American countries.
+She had volunteered and/or studied in Ecuador, El Salvador, the Dominican Republic, Mexico, Colombia and Peru.
+Jennifer passed away in May of 2019 after a courageous fight with cancer.

 Olivia Santos, Instructional Coach